Jpfonseca/Adaptive_Live_Streaming/Rpi_configs/README.md

 Below it is shown the network architecture of the project:
 ![Network](../images/Network.jpeg)

-We will now configure the interface `wlan0`(which will work as an hotspot) of the Raspberry:
+We will now configure the interface `wlan0` of the Raspberry(which will work as an hotspot):

 1. In `/etc/network/interfaces` configured `wlan0` as:
 - Ip: 192.169.0.1